a-asen/instructions-cue-2023/README.md

 ### Analyse

 Each experiment has an associated analyses script in the "Analyses - R/reports" folder.
 They can be used to generate the outputs used for the thesis.
-Additional analyses scripts can be found under src.
+Additional analysis scripts can be found under src.